skiptoniam/ppmData/README.md

 Status](https://codecov.io/github/skiptoniam/ppmData/coverage.svg?branch=master)](https://codecov.io/github/skiptoniam/ppmData?branch=master)
 <!-- badges: end -->

-## ppmData is an R package that can be used to set up a quadrature scheme for spatial point processes modelling and could be used in [ecomix](https://github.com/skiptoniam/ecomix) to run multiple species Point Processes.
+## ppmData is an R package that can be used to set up a quadrature scheme for spatial point processes modelling and could be used in other packages, like [ecomix](https://github.com/skiptoniam/ecomix) to run marked poisson point processes.

 ## Summary